More about Violet

 Wild pansy or heartsease - Viola tricolor

-Violet has an interesting history and the meaning of this flower has evolved with time.
-Back in the Victorian era, a Violet flower would symbolize complete faithfulness and a cream Violet would stand as a symbol to take a chance.
-The Violet also symbolizes modesty and chastity.
+Violet has a fascinating history and the meaning of this flower has evolved with time.
+Back in the Victorian era, a Violet flower would represent complete truthfulness and a cream Violet would stand as a symbol to take a chance.
+The Violet also signifies humility and chastity.

-The people with Violet birth flower are believed to possess strong will power.
-They often stay calm even in difficult situations and strive hard to get out of them.
-February born people are blessed with good intuitive ability.
-They are mature, original and never follow or copy others.
+The people with Violet birth flower are believed to possess strong determination.
+They often stay composed even in tricky situations and struggle hard to get out of them.
+February born people are blessed with good innate ability.
+They are mature, unique and always make a way out.

 Significance During Events & Holidays:

 Violet has a major significance in February, the month of romance.
-It is very commonly exchanged on Valentine's day.
-It is also gifted on special occasions such as weddings and birthdays.
+It is commonly exchanged on Valentine's day.
+It is also gifted on exceptional occasions such as weddings and birthdays.
 The Violet is also used for making wedding bouquets.